csound-plugins/csound-plugins/docs/opcodes/uniqinstance.md

     instrnum  uniqinstance intinstr

-    Returns a unique fractional instrument number which is not in active at the moment.
+    Returns a unique fractional instrument number which is not active at the moment and can be assigned to a new instance

 */